What is Bias?

 Bias-related incidents often do not rise to the level of a crime or a violation of state law, university policy or the Student Code of Conduct.
 If the A-HEART determines the reported incident may warrant university disciplinary processes, the report will be forwarded to the appropriate university officials for review.
 A member of the team will inform the incident reporter that the report has been forwarded.

-This reporting form is not designed to report incidents of discrimination, hostile environment, sexual harassment or Title IX violations and is not for reporting fraud, compliance or ethics of university employees unrelated to campus climate, inclusion or bias.
+This form is not designed to report incidents of discrimination, hostile environment, sexual harassment or Title IX violations and is not for reporting fraud, compliance or ethics of university employees unrelated to campus climate, inclusion or bias.